mostofashakib/VidQ/README.md

 # VidQ

-A high-performance, agentic video extraction and search platform.
-VidQ uses LLM-guided vision to navigate complex video hosting sites and captures high-quality content via browser native MediaRecorder.
+An agentic video downloader that enables you to download multiple videos from anywhere on the web, in parallel.
+VidQ uses LLM-driven vision to autonomously navigate any video hosting site — bypassing overlays, interacting with custom players, and capturing high-quality content directly from the browser.

 ## Features

+- **Parallel Downloads**: Queue multiple videos from different sources and download them simultaneously.
-- **Agentic Navigation**: Uses Vision LLMs (OpenAI/Anthropic) to bypass overlays, age-gates, and interact with custom video players.
+- **Agentic Navigation**: Vision LLMs (OpenAI/Anthropic) autonomously find and interact with video players on any site — no site-specific configuration needed.
-- **Unified Extraction**: Integrated MediaRecorder pipeline for capturing 720p+ video with synchronized audio.
-- **Local Storage**: Automatically manages extracted content in a local `temp_storage` for immediate preview.
+- **Universal Compatibility**: Works with virtually any video hosting platform by capturing content directly from the browser via MediaRecorder.
+- **Smart Recovery**: Automatically detects and dismisses ad overlays, age-gates, and cookie banners that block playback.
+- **Quality Selection**: Attempts to set the highest available quality (720p+) before recording.
-- **Glassmorphism UI**: Simple, sleek, and modern web interface built with Next.js.
+- **Modern UI**: Clean, responsive web interface for managing your download queue.
-- **Resilient Pipeline**: Smart recovery loops for blocked interactions and CORS-bypass for cross-domain captures.

 ## Architecture